Svvord/FastCCC/docs/install.md

 Additionally, FastCCC serves as a comprehensive CCC analysis toolkit with various tools that are widely applicable in single-cell RNA-seq studies.
 Usage of these tool functions can be found in the [Toolkits]({{ site.baseurl }}/cccref.html) section.

 ## Installation
-FastCCC is implemented as a Python (>= 3.11) package.
+FastCCC is implemented as a [Python] (>= 3.11) package.
 If you wish to use our development version, which allows downloading reference datasets from the [CellxGene] using the FastCCC environment, please note that the current Python version must be lower than 3.13, as [CellxGene-Census] does not support higher versions.
 FastCCC depends on a few other Python packages that include `numpy`, `pandas`, `scipy`, `scanpy`, `loguru`, `openpyxl`, and `gseapy`.
 Please refer to the package [pyproject.toml] file for details.
 For your convenience, you can choose one of the following methods to set up and use the environment.

 ### Method 1: Installing via conda
+{: .d-inline-block }

+recommend
+{: .label .label-green }

 You can install the environment using [`conda`] by following the steps:
 ```bash
 conda create -n FastCCC python=3.11